Beverly Smith: Combahee River Collective

-The early stages of Combahee River Collective began in 1975 while Smith was living in Boston for her work placements at Boston City Hospital with her sister, Beverly Smith, and Demita Frazier.
+The early stages of Combahee River Collective began in 1975 while Smith was living in Boston for her work placements at Boston City Hospital with her sister, Barbara Smith, and Demita Frazier.
 The collective began as the Boston chapter of the NFBO, but in 1975 became independent as a result of different political goals.
+The collective revolved around nine core members: Barbara Smith and her twin sister, Beverly Smith, as well as Demita Frazier, Cheryl Clarke, Akasha Gloria Hull, Margo Okazawa-Rey, Chirlane McCray, and Audre Lorde.

 Beverly Smith, Barbara Smith, and Demita Frazier began writing the statement after they were asked by Barbara's friend, Zillah Eisenstein.
+The statement was first published in Zillah's 1978 anthology called "Capitalist Patriarchy and the Case for Socialist Feminism."
 The three women had been involved enough with various women's movements to understand that those movements were not addressing racism.
-The intersections of race, class and gender were critical to the collective when penning the statement.
+The intersections of race, sex, and class were critical to the collective when penning the statement.
 Smith attributes a portion of the development of Black feminism on the statement.

 The politics of the collective were situated in anti-racism, classism, homophobia, and hetero-normativity.
 Smith and her group saw that Black feminism had the logic and rhetoric to combat the oppression of all women of color.
 The collective was also involved in advocating for abortion rights, and combating sterilization abuse and domestic violence.
 The CRC emphasized the importance of solidarity among Black women for liberation.
+The collective disbanded in 1980.

 Legacy

-The Combahee River Collective Statement has had lasting impacts on Black Feminism and feminism.
+The Combahee River Collective Statement has had lasting impacts on Black Feminism and socialism.
 It coined terms such as interlocking oppression and Identity politics.
 CRC also gave Black and Brown women entry points into political involvement.
+The collective's legacy has been preserved in Keeanga-Yamahtta Taylor's book, "Black Feminism and the Combahee River Collective."
+The Combahee River Collective was recognized as a 2024 HistoryMaker by the History Project.